mguoth/Code-Samples/Software Framework - Simple Worfklow/Readme.md

 Each step in the array has “Type” and “Param” property which are common.
 But the “Param” property contains a step specific data, which are needed for execution of particular step type.

 ## Framework code
-The basic framework functionality is approx 100 lines of the code [here](Software%20Framework%20-%20Simple%20Worfklow/Workflow.Framework/Workflow.cs).
-Implementations of concrete steps are covered framework extensions.
+The basic framework functionality is approx 100 lines of the code [here](Workflow.Framework/Workflow.cs).

+The framework ensures that all steps are instantiated via reflection, based on the step type from the JSON definition.
+The specific parameters are deserialised by the framework and are injected as models into step instances.
+Finally, all steps are sequentially processed and concrete step functionality is called.

+Implementation of concrete steps functionality is covered by framework [extensions](##Extensibility).

 ## Usage